-Luxembourg has one of the most complicated tax systems in the world.
+Luxembourg has one of the most comprehensive tax systems in the world.
 This means you can expect to pay many different types of taxes while living there, whether you’re a resident or a citizen.
-However, Luxembourg offers special income tax benefits to workers recruited from abroad, which is exciting for internationals moving to the country.
+Internationals will be happy to hear that Luxembourg offers special income tax benefits to workers recruited from abroad.

 Keep reading for more, including: